aiswarialajan124-png/DataAnalytics_Portfolios/GDP-inequality-analysis_portfolio/README.md

-# GDP Inequality Analysis Portfolio
+# GDP Growth and Income Inequality Analysis
 This project analyses the relationship between economic growth and income inequality across countries using data from the World Bank World Development Indicators.

 Using Python-based data analysis tools, the project cleans, merges, and analyses multiple economic indicators to explore whether higher GDP growth is associated with changes in income inequality.